 Yeti’s influencer marketing program is known as probably the best in the outdoor industry.
 “We do a lot of endorsements, from celebrity hunters to fishermen, and always try to engage them as ambassadors of the brand and then tell their stories in as many places as we can.”

 Cabela’s has about 20 “authenticity experts” who are asked to chime in on their areas of expertise (hunting, fishing, camping, etc.) to make sure their messaging truly matches the outdoor and hunting space.
 These are people who volunteer to participate because they are passionate about their own experiences, social media, and Cabela’s brand.
 (Source: Convince and Convert)

-Glock may be the first in the industry to start using Facebook Live.
+Glock was the first in the industry to start using Facebook Live in 2016.
+In 2023, they continue to rely on influencers and their pro teams to build awareness and authority.
 This is a great example of mixing influencer marketing, content and live video.

 Consumers have always valued opinions expressed directly to them.
 Marketers may spend millions of dollars on elaborately conceived advertising campaigns, yet often what makes up a consumer’s mind is not only simple but also free: a word-of-mouth recommendation from a trusted source.
 (Source: McKinsey)